phra/phra.github.io/posts/amsi.md

 We need to do two things in order to do that:

 1. disable logging on disk
-2. load the AMSI bypass
+2. execute the AMSI bypass

+A ready to use [Invoke-Bypass.ps1](https://github.com/d0nkeys/redteam/blob/master/code-execution/Invoke-Bypass.ps1) script is available on [d0nkeys/redteam](https://github.com/d0nkeys/redteam) repository on GitHub.
+[12]

 ### Disable ScriptBlockLog

 First of all, in order to avoid to be detected after having disabled AMSI, we need to be sure that no logs of our commands are saved on disk, otherwise the AV will spot our activity.
 There is a public known bypass to disable the built-in `ScriptBlockLog` mechanism of PowerShell.
+[17]

 ```powershell
 $GPF=[ref].Assembly.GetType('System.Management.Automation.Utils').GetField('cachedGroupPolicySettings','N'+'onPublic,Static');